Ahmed Hassan Said: Personal life

-Professional and personal life
+Career

-On the professional level, Ahmed has extensive experience in planning and management consultancy.
+Said has extensive experience in planning and management consultancy.
 His areas of expertise also include local government, decentralization and Management Information Systems Development.
 During his work with the Egyptian Cabinet from 1994 to 1998 he managed the national illiteracy project.

 In 1997, along with his brother Hisham, a former IBM executive, Said founded the Global Brands Group, an IT company that has become one of Egypt's leading technology providers.
 The company partners with such major IT firms as Microsoft, Dell, Hewlett-Packard, Avaya, and others.